Some years don’t have one defining moment. They are made up of small, ordinary scenes that shift with the seasons.

 Documenting them isn’t about creating something elaborate.
 It’s about noticing what already exists and allowing it to be remembered.

 A single photography session can be a complete and meaningful way to document life with your dog.
-For many families, one carefully paced session is all that’s needed to capture connection, presence, and the way things feel right now.
+For many families, one carefully paced session is all that’s needed to capture adorable images and artwork that you will cherish.

 At the same time, some stories don’t live in one moment.